right-rudder/high-tide/src/content/blog/high-tide-aviation-expands-flight-training-operations-to-wallace-nc.md

 Additionally, this [new location](https://hightideaviation.com/locations/wallace-nc/) will cater to the flight training needs of military personnel stationed at **Marine Corps Base Camp Lejeune, Marine Corps Air Station New River**, and **Seymour Johnson Air Force Base**.
 Many service members and veterans are interested in flight training, whether to enhance their aviation skills or transition into civilian aviation careers.
 High Tide Aviation’s programs offer flexible scheduling options to meet the demands of military personnel, allowing them to pursue their **Private Pilot License (PPL)** and **Instrument Rating (IR)** certifications.

 ### What the Wallace Location Offers
-The Wallace-Penderton Airport location will provide fixed-wing training using the **Cessna 172 Skyhawk**, one of the most trusted and reliable training aircraft in aviation.
+The Wallace-Pender Airport location will provide fixed-wing training using the **Cessna 172 Skyhawk**, one of the most trusted and reliable training aircraft in aviation.
 Students at Wallace can pursue both their **Private Pilot License (PPL)** and **Instrument Rating (IR)** certifications.
 Our flight programs meet all FAA standards, ensuring students receive thorough training that equips them to fly single-engine aircraft safely.

 ### Communities and Military Personnel Served
 The new High Tide Aviation location in [Wallace](https://hightideaviation.com/locations/wallace-nc/) will benefit nearby towns such as **Teachey, Rose Hill, and Burgaw**, in addition to serving the broader Wilmington and Jacksonville areas.
 For local residents, this new facility provides a convenient, professional option for aviation training without long commutes.